maulahaz/ci3-visitor/README.md

 ### Features
 **************************
-- Multi User Login/Authorization
+- Multi User Login/Authorization.
-- Device management
+- Device management.
-- Visitor/User management
+- Visitor/User management.
-- Upload file
+- Upload file.
-- Search data and pagination
+- Search data and pagination.
-- Table auto reload by Pure Javascript
+- Table auto reload by Pure Javascript (without JQuery).
-- Using Hash Password and Token system
+- Using Hash Password and Token system.
-- Barcode generator
+- Barcode generator Using Zend Barcode Library.
+- Simple Print Report Facility to Print the Barcode for User ID recognation.

 ### More Info
 **************************
-- Started Mid-May 2022
+- Started Mid-May 2022.
 - Using PHP Framework: Codeigniter 3.1.13.
 - Using MariaDB-MySQL.
 - Using Bootstrap 5.
+- Using Zend Barcode Library.

 ### Snapshot
 **************************